python-discord/summer-code-jam-2020-qualifier/README.md

     61
     ```

 4. Websites often feature a short section of an article on their homepage.
-Write a method called `short_introduction` that takes an `int` as an argument for `n_character` and returns such a short introduction that contains **at most** `n_characters` from the start of the article's `content`.
+Write a method called `short_introduction` that takes an `int` as an argument for `n_characters` and returns such a short introduction that contains **at most** `n_characters` from the start of the article's `content`.
 To not "break-off" awkwardly in the middle of a word, you should find the last space or newline character before you go over `n_characters` and break on that.
 You may assume that there's always a space or newline character to break on in the first `n_characters`.
     ```py
     >>> fairytale.short_introduction(n_characters=60)
     "'But he has nothing at all on!' at last cried out all the"